HoBeZwe/NURBS.jl/README.md

 ## Introduction

-This package provides B-spline and NURBS basis functions, their derivatives, as well as curves and surfaces based on both considered basis functions.
+This package provides B-spline and NURBS (non-uniform rational B-spline) basis functions, their derivatives, as well as curves and surfaces based on both considered basis functions.

 The following aspects are implemented (✓) and planned (⌛):